You’ve likely heard it before; The best time to look for a new job is at the beginning of the year. Specifically, January to March.

 This is when hiring managers and recruiters are back from holiday vacations, hiring budgets have been finalized and the number of open roles begins to skyrocket as people start turning in their resignation letters after waiting patiently for their annual bonuses to direct deposit.

-And on the flip side, job seekers are usually advised to slow down their job hunt (or stop it completely) during the Summer due to scheduling conflicts from vacations (both yours and your prospective employer’s) and companies taking a break to recuperate from all the projects they’ve worked on during the winter months.
+And on the flip side, job seekers are usually advised to slow down their job hunt (or stop it completely) during the summer due to scheduling conflicts from vacations and companies taking a break to recuperate from all the projects they’ve worked on during the winter months.

 1. You'll have less competition

 Since so many job seekers are either assuming summer’s not a good time to be on the job hunt or on vacation, you’ll probably find there are fewer people going after the same roles you are.
 While the average job you see on any given job board has 250 candidates vying for the position, that number can decrease significantly from June through August.

 Part of the reason the job search process can be so challenging is that of the sheer number of applicants you’re competing with every time you hit “submit” on a company’s career page.

 Applying for open roles while many of these applicants are on hiatus, is a simple way to instantly improve the odds of standing out in your search.

 The last job search I launched during the summer lasted five months.
 And while that’s not ideal, there was really no way around it.
 Between my pre-planned two-week-long vacation out of the country and the various vacation schedules of my interviewers, it seemed there was never a convenient time that worked for us all.

 It’s true, a summer interview process has the potential to be lengthy because of the difficulty in trying to accommodate people’s schedules, but surprisingly it can also mean the process is expedited for the same reason.